Teaching parents how to teach their toddlers: Seattle-area program yields lasting benefits

 Even King County’s positive results come with caveats.

 The February study, for example, did not compare the experience of children in Parent-Child with a randomly assigned control group — the gold standard in research design.
-Instead, Seattle-based ORS Research, which conducted the study, compared participants with other children from similar backgrounds.
+Instead, Seattle-based ORS Impact, which conducted the study, compared participants with other children from similar backgrounds.
 That means the study may simply show the difference motivated parents can make.

 There’s also the question of whether Parent-Child is worth the cost.